 The focus of our work is on examining systemic poor practice and identifying appropriate actions to address poor practice across the system, and not just to resolve issues with individual RTOs.

-In 2014-15, ASQA undertook three reviews, of training in the following areas:
+In 2015-16, ASQA released three reviews, of training in the following areas: